abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 ![Sets that don't contains themselves](sets_dont_contain_themselves.svg)

-In order to understand Russell's paradox we will try to visualize *the set all sets that do not contain themselves*.
+In order to understand Russell's paradox we will try to visualize *the set of all sets that do not contain themselves*.
 In the original set notation we can define this set to be such that it contains all sets $x$ such that $x$ is not a member of $x$), or $\{x \mid x ∉ x \}$

 ![Russel's paradox - option one](russells_paradox.svg)